A new year is fast approaching, which means it’s time to make your New Year’s resolutions.

 It can be easy to let your home improvement plans fall by the wayside — they can be expensive and time consuming.
 But why live one more year disliking and complaining about features in your home?
 Instead of putting your home improvements off until it comes time to sell, make some plans and enjoy the improvements yourself!

 We've teamed up with Utah realtor Laurie Stauffer (@MsLKS) to identify the top New Year’s resolutions your house wants you to make this year as well as a panel of productivity experts to share their best motivational tips for making changes happen.

-Weight loss is one of the top goals for Americans in 2020 and weight loss can be a great paradigm in which to view your mortgage.
+Weight loss is a common New Year’s resolution for Americans, providing an interesting paradigm in which to view your mortgage.
 “To take some of the weight off of homeownership, make one extra mortgage payment this year — and every year,” Stauffer advises.

 Consider this: If you can pay half of your mortgage payment every two weeks, rather than paying monthly, that results in 26 half-payments — which equals 13 full monthly payments each year.
 That extra payment can knock eight years off a 30-year mortgage, depending on the loan's interest rate, saving you tens of thousands of dollars over the life of the mortgage.